 Street view in 1930s.

 More about the Stanmore Theatre

-The Olympia was built in the 1930s...street view and interior
+The Olympia was built in the 1930s...street view and interior1 and interior 2

 "Sth Annandale" Tram on Parramatta Road, in front of Olympia Theatre, just past intersection with Johnston Street (VW Combi parked on Annandale side of Parramatta Road outside the Goodman buildings): photograph